bookofproofs/bookofproofs.github.io/_sources/history/20th-century/singer.md

 7. He is a Fellow of the American Academy of Arts and Sciences.
 8. Prior to his passing he was a professor emeritus at the Massachusetts Institute of Technology.

-Born 3 May1924, Detroit, Michigan, USA.
+Born 3 May 1924, Detroit, Michigan, USA.
 Died 11 February 2021, Boxborough, Massachusetts, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Singer/)